bham-carpentries/git-novice-python-ci/_episodes/07-gitlab.md

 {: .bash}

-If you remember back to the earlier [lesson](./04-changes.html) where we added and commited our earlier work on `mars.txt`, we had a diagram of the local repository which looked like this:
+If you remember back to the earlier [lesson](./04-changes.html) where we added and commited our earlier work on `functions.py`, we had a diagram of the local repository which looked like this:

 ![The Local Repository with Git Staging Area](../fig/git-staging-area.svg)